Behavior Changes After Brain Injury

 Team members address the patient's feelings and behavior.
 A team member may ask an angry patient to "calm down."
 If the person does so, he or she is praised for using self-control.
 Then the patient may be asked how he or she was able to handle the emotion.
 If the patient knows, the technique can be used again.

 Agitation and aggression may be stages a patient passes through.
 One needs to ensure that there is no physical, medical, or psychiatric cause for the agitation.
-If the patient’s safety is a concern, restraints may be used.
+If the patient's safety is a concern, restraints may be used.
 Also be sure to contact the health care team.
 Or team members may take turns staying with the patient.
 As a patient becomes calmer, the team may do the following:

 - Point out when a behavior is not proper.
 Then explain what the patient could do instead.